radwan503/JobsFinder--Finder/README.md

                                           #DAFFODIL INTERNATIONAL UNIVERSITY

-Objective
+Objective-

-Provide the information of new jobs.
+->Provide the information of new jobs.
-Reduce time & cost
+=>Reduce time & cost
 Easily find large amount of job.
 Search According their Skill.
 Search According their Location.